jaj22/McRave/README.md

 A Broodwar AI Developed in C++ using Visual Studio Express 2013, BWAPI, BWTA and BWEM.
 This bot is focused on ending the game early by applying pressure, using unit efficiency to take as many favorable fights, crippling the opponent slowly and pushing through for a final sweep of their main base.
 Currently the bot can do the following:

-**Scouts:**
+**Information:**
-- Based on enemy strategy, react to any early aggresion or default to a regular mid-game power build
+- Based on enemy strategy found through initial scouting, react to any early aggresion or default to a regular mid-game power build
-- Scout stays in enemy base until a unit spawns
+- Initial scout probe stays in enemy base until an enemy unit spawns that isn't a worker
 - Enemy strength calculations (globally for all unique units that we have seen)
 - Local enemy strength calculations (locally around individual units to see if that unit can win the fight against the units around it)